Sour Power! 20+ Fermented Food Recipes for Vegans

 12. Vegan Kimchi

-In case you’re not familiar with it yet, kimchi is a fermented vegetable dish from Korea, and is a great way to liven up a meal.
-This recipe uses sweet and juicy Asian pears, but you could also use a sweet variety of apples.
+In case you’re not familiar with it yet, kimchi is a staple fermented vegetable dish from Korea.
+It’s a great way to liven up any meal!
+Add it to stir fries, salads, and even vegan mac and cheese!
+PS: This recipe uses sweet and juicy Asian pears, but you could also use a sweet variety of apples.

 Get the recipe here.

-One of the most popular fermented recipes is for sure sauerkraut!
-And as Celeste says: “Making sauerkraut is one of the cheapest and easiest fermented foods you can make and it’s versatile.
-Sauerkraut goes well with many foods.
-It’s not just for bratwurst or hot dogs.
-I add it to burgers, sandwiches, eggs, avocado toast, eat it with chips, pile it on baked potatoes, salads and serve it as a side to every meal I eat.
+One of the most vital fermented vegan recipes is for sure a good sauerkraut!
+And as Celeste says: “Making sauerkraut is one of the cheapest and easiest fermented foods you can make.
+And sauerkraut goes well with many foods.
+It’s not just for bratwurst or hot dogs!
+I add it to burgers, sandwiches, eggs, avocado toast, eat it with chips, pile it on baked potatoes, salads and serve it as a side to every meal I eat.”

 Get the recipe here.